earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 }
 ~~~

-Then you can make called against the service like its a REST service:
+Then you can make calls against the service like its a REST service:

 ~~~{.bash caption=">_"}
 $ grpcurl -plaintext -d  \